kdgregory/log4j-aws-appenders/README.md

   This version is required to support `JsonAccessLayout`.
 If you don't use that, version 1.0.0 will work.

-* **AWS v1 SDK**: 1.11.716
+* **AWS v1 SDK**: 1.12.366

-  This is the version that I have tested with.
-You can use an earlier version, but not all features may be available.
+  This version added `streamARN` to `PutRecordsRequest`, which is required to avoid a race condition when writing to a newly-created stream.
+If you do not use Kinesis, you can use versions going back at least to 1.12.1.

-* **AWS v2 SDK**: 2.10.43
+* **AWS v2 SDK**: 2.18.40

-  This is the version that I have tested with.
-You can use an earlier version, but not all features may be available.
+  This version added `streamARN` to `PutRecordsRequest`, which is required to avoid a race condition when writing to a newly-created stream.
+If you do not use Kinesis, you can use versions going back at least to 2.11.1.

 ## Contributions